openintegrationhub/openintegrationhub/docs/services/MessageOrientedMiddleware.md

 # Introduction

-The message oriented middleware is a central part of the Open Integration Hub and is needed to store and route messages while transferring them from senders to receivers.
+The message oriented middleware is a central part of the Open Integration Hub and is needed to store and route messages while transferring them from senders to receivers..

 # Description